-When you use Database Backup to back up data, Database Backup (DBS) charges you based on based on the size and storage duration of the data stored in DBS.
+When you use Database Backup (DBS) to back up data, you are charged based on the volume and duration of your data stored in DBS.

-You can pay storage fees on a pay-as-you-go basis or purchase storage plans (subscription).
+You can pay storage fees on a pay-as-you-go basis or purchase a subscription storage plan.
 This topic describes the billing methods and pricing for backup storage.

 |Region||Unit price for data storage (USD per GB per month)|